OCHA-DAP/pa-bangladesh-aa/README.md

 ```

 Note that larger raw and processed data files are currently not included within this repository.
+As described below, the entire analysis can be reproduced using shapefiles generated from a Google Earth Engine script.
+Note that this requires a Google Earth Engine account.

 ## Getting started